 Politics also attracted him.
 At Yale he had supported the Republican presidential candidate Wendell Willkie in 1940 and had become involved in the isolationist group America First.
-Ford would remain a Republican, but Pearl Harbor and the Second World War converted him to an internationalist foreign policy.
+Ford would remain a Republican, but Pearl Harbor and the Second World War prompted him to support an internationalist foreign policy.
 He modeled himself after his state's senior senator, Republican Arthur Vandenberg, who had similarly reversed his position on America's role in world affairs.
 In 1948, the thirty-four-year-old Ford decided to challenge the renomination of Republican Representative Barney Jonkman, an outspoken isolationist and critic of Senator Vandenberg.
 Conventional wisdom pictured Jonkman as unbeatable, but when President Harry Truman called the 8th Congress back into special session that summer, Ford had the district to himself for campaigning, while the incumbent was busy in Washington.
 He drew support from internationalists in both parties—since Democrats knew they had no chance of electing a Democrat in that district.
 In the primary, Ford beat Jonkman 2 to 1.
 On October 15, 1948, shortly before the general election, Ford married Betty Warren.
 He had been campaigning just minutes before the ceremony, and the next day the newly married couple attended a political rally.
 "I was very unprepared to be a political wife," Betty Ford later observed, "but I didn't worry because I really didn't think he was going to win."
 She was wrong.
 Although Truman and the Democrats carried the election of 1948, Gerald Ford won election to Congress with 61 percent of the vote.

 Rising in the House Leadership